Xiaoqi-Sun/quarc-oss/README.md

 sh scripts/optimize_weights_in_docker.sh
 ```

-This performs hyperparameter tuning on the overall validation set to find optimal weights for ranking predictions across all stages.
+This performs hyperparameter tuning on the overall validation set to find optimal stage-specific weights for ranking the enumerated predictions.
+Review the results and select the best-performing weights to update `hybrid_pipeline_oss.yaml`.

-#### 3. Configuration Update

-Manually create `retrained_model_config.yaml` with:

-- Selected model checkpoints for each stage
-- Optimized pipeline weights
-- Any stage-specific configuration parameters

-Use `hybrid_pipeline_oss.yaml` as a template for the configuration format.

 ### Step 6/6: Prediction